Image: DK's first employee, Phil Challis.

 Being of a mechanically inquisitive nature, and with all period Jaguars having basically the same straight six engine configuration, David looked towards Ferraris as a further challenge to his skills, with their much broader range of engine designs, and started restoring and rebuilding earlier examples of the marque.
 This opened up new avenues of business.

-They now employ fifteen mechanics regularly with juniors being trained in house, so that they understand the working practices and standards required.
-Apart from restoration, rebuilding and general maintenance work, they are also involved in historic competition undertaking preparation and providing support crews for clients at club and international event level.
+They now employ fifteen mechanics regularly with juniors being trained in-house so that they understand the working practices and standards required.
+Apart from restoration, rebuilding and general maintenance work, they are also involved in historic competition undertaking preparation and providing support crews for clients at a club and international event level.

 The business is set to continue into the next generation, with David and Kate’s sons Justin and James having now all at one point held an active involvement in the business, with James also following in their father’s footsteps behind the wheel in competition.